yongagaelle/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

 4.I am a kind of paranoid in reverse,
 5.Always look up
 6.Expect the best.Prepare for the worst
-7.Mozart composed his music not for the elite,but for everybosy
+7.Mozart composed his music not for the elite,but for everybody 8.rot13